 There are a number of riders who have gone onto win multiple Tours.
 Jacques Anquetil who won the Tour in 1957 went on to win 5 in total after winning 4 straight tours from 1961-1964.
 Eddie Merckx then matched this feat by winning 4 straight from 1969-1973, winning his 5th in 1974.
 Bernard Thevenet won his first Tour in 1975 and won his fifth in 1985.
 1986 saw Greg Lemond become the first non-European to win the tour and he would go on to win 2 more in 1989 and 1990.
 The 1990’s and 2000’s were marred by a number of high profile doping cases and investigations with widespread doping uncovered.
 Miguel Indurain won 5 straight tours from 1991-1995 although questions have been asked about the legitimacy of his performances despite always denying doping.
 From 1996-1998 all 3 winners were implicated in doping scandals and from 1999-2005 there is no winner of the Tour after Lance Armstrong who had won, later admitted doping throughout his career.
 Oscar Pereiro was awarded the win in 2006 after original winner Floyd Landis failed a test, although Pereiro has himself been implicated in doping investigations.
 Alberto Contador won the 2007 and 2009 editions although he later had results in 2010-11 voided due to doping (including the 2010 Tour de France title).
 Carlos Sastre won the 2008 Tour and is widely regarded as one of the very few ‘clean’ riders to have won the Tour de France in modern times.

 Since 2011 none of the winners in each of the five years has ever been involved, or implicated in, doping scandals or investigations.
 Three of the five wins have also come from the UK based Team Sky.
 Bradley Wiggins became the first British man to win the Tour in 2012, with Chris Froome as runner-up.
-Froome then went on to win the Tour in 2013 and again in 2015 and he will look to defend his title in this year’s race.
+Froome then went on to win the Tour in 2013 and again in 2015.
 Outside of the General classification, Mark Cavendish, also won the points classification in 2011 and in total has won 26 stages of the Tour from 2008-2015, putting him third on the all-time list of most stage wins.

 From its simple beginnings back in 1903 the Tour de France has grown into the worlds largest annual sporting event.
 Nearly 200 countries across the world broadcast the race, with over 120 channels and 2000 journalists following the race.
 The Tour de France is known for its passionate fans with 12 million expected along the route in a typical year, each having travelled an average of 130km to see the stage.